rafal-mi/afciaa7ed/README.md

 # afciaa7ed
-Notes to A First Course in Abstract Algebra
+Notes to *A First Course in Abstract Algebra, 7th Ed.* by J. B. Fraleigh.